-- 2 9.
-Offer a high-intensity statin with the lowest acquisistion cost as the initial - 3 treatment for all adults with FH and aim for at least a 50% reduction in LDL-C - 4 concentration from the baseline measurement.
-[2017] - 5 10.
-Offer statins to children with FH by the age of 10 years or at the earliest 6 opportunity thereafter.
-[2017] - o opportunity thereafter.
-[2017] - 7 11.
-For children and young people with FH, consider a statin that is licensed for use in 8 the appropriate age group.
-[2017] - 9 12.
-Statin therapy for children and young people should be initiated by a healthcare - 10 professional with expertise in treating children and young people with FH, and in a - 11 child-focused setting.
+- 9. Offer a high-intensity statin with the lowest acquistion cost as the initial treatment for all adults with FH and aim for at least a 50% reduction in LDL-C concentration from the baseline measurement.
+[2017] - 10.
+Offer statins to children with FH by the age of 10 years or at the earliest opportunity thereafter.
+[2017]

+- 11. For children and young people with FH, consider a statin that is licensed for use in the appropriate age group.
+[2017] - 12.
+Statin therapy for children and young people should be initiated by a healthcare professional with expertise in treating children and young people with FH, and in a child-focused setting.
+[2008, amended 2017] - 13.
+Coronary heart disease risk estimation tools, such as QRISK2 and those based on the Framingham algorithm, should not be used because people with FH are already at a high risk of premature coronary heart disease.
 [2008, amended 2017]

-4.81 Research recommendations
+4.8 Research recommendations

-4.8.12 Long-term monitoring of sub-clinical atherosclerosis in children with FH who 3 are treated with statin therapy
+4.8.1 Long-term monitoring of sub-clinical atherosclerosis in children with FH who are treated with statin therapy

-4 What are the long-term effects of statin therapy on sub-clinical atherosclerosis in children

-5 with FH who are treated with statin therapy?
+What are the long-term effects of statin therapy on sub-clinical atherosclerosis in children with FH who are treated with statin therapy?

-- 7 Although statins are increasing in use, there is still a lack of data on the long-term effects of - 8 statins in children.
-It is particularly important to determine any long-term adverse effects of - 9 statin treatment in a population with FH, as people generally take statins for the rest of their - 10 lives once treatment starts.
+Although statins are increasing in use, there is still a lack of data on the long-term effects of statins in children.
+It is particularly important to determine any long-term adverse effects of statin treatment in a population with FH, as people generally take statins for the rest of their lives once treatment starts.

 PICO Population: People with FH taking statins Intervention: Statin treatment from the age of 10 years, or Statin treatment for >5 years Comparator: Statin treatment started after 10 years of age, or Statin treatment for ≤5 years Outcomes: Measurements of sub-clinical atherosclerosis cIMT (this was chosen as a commonly used measure in clinical trials of statins, so would allow for comparisons with other data) Current evidence base There is no long term data on the effect of statins prescribed in children for a prolonged time.
 More information is needed on the adverse effects of long term statin therapy.
-Prospective or retrospective cohort studies Study design
+Study design Prospective or retrospective cohort studies

-51 References
+5 References

-5.12 Clinical studies
+5.1 Clinical studies

-5.1.13 Case finding
+5.1.1 Case finding

-- 4 Bates TR, Burnett JR, Bockxmeer FM et al (2008).
-Detection of familial - 5 hypercholesterolaemia: A major treatment gap in preventative cardiology.
-Heart Lung and 6 Circulation, 17, 411-3. - 7 Bell D, Hooper A, Bender R et al (2012).
-Opportunistic screening for familial - 8 hypercholesterolaemia via a community laboratory.
+Bates TR, Burnett JR, Bockxmeer FM et al (2008).
+Detection of familial hypercholesterolaemia: A major treatment gap in preventative cardiology.
+Heart Lung and Circulation, 17, 411-3.

+Bell D, Hooper A, Bender R et al (2012).
+Opportunistic screening for familial hypercholesterolaemia via a community laboratory.
 Heart Lung and Circulation

-9 Bell DA, Hooper AJ, Edwards G et al (2014).
-Detecting familial hypercholesterolaemia in the 10 community: impact of a telephone call from a chemical pathologist to the requesting general
+Bell DA, Hooper AJ, Edwards G et al (2014).
+Detecting familial hypercholesterolaemia in the community: impact of a telephone call from a chemical pathologist to the requesting general practitioner.

-11 practitioner.
 Atherosclerosis, 234, 469-72

-12 Bell D A, Kirke A B, Barbour R, et al (2014b).
-Can patients be accurately assessed for 13 familial hypercholesterolaemia in primary care?.
+Bell D A, Kirke A B, Barbour R, et al (2014b).
+Can patients be accurately assessed for familial hypercholesterolaemia in primary care?.
 Heart Lung and Circulation, 23, 1153-7.

-14 Bell D A, Pang J, Burrows S et al (2015).
-Effectiveness of genetic cascade screening for 15 familial hypercholesterolaemia using a centrally co-ordinated clinical service: an Australian
+Bell D A, Pang J, Burrows S et al (2015).
+Effectiveness of genetic cascade screening for familial hypercholesterolaemia using a centrally co-ordinated clinical service: an Australian experience.

-16 experience.
 Atherosclerosis, 239, 93-100.

-17 Beeso J, Wong N, Ayling R et al (1999).
-Screening for hypercholesterolaemia in 10,000 18 neonates in a multi-ethnic population.
+Beeso J, Wong N, Ayling R et al (1999).
+Screening for hypercholesterolaemia in 10,000 neonates in a multi-ethnic population.
 European Journal of Pediatrics, 158, 833-7.

-19 Bhatnagar D, Morgan J, Siddiq S et al (2000).
-Outcome of case finding among relatives of 20 patients with known heterozygous familial hypercholesterolaemia.
+Bhatnagar D, Morgan J, Siddiq S et al (2000).
+Outcome of case finding among relatives of patients with known heterozygous familial hypercholesterolaemia.
 BMJ, 321, 1497-500.

-21 Bourbon M, Alves AC, Medeiros AM et al. (2008).
-Familial hypercholesterolaemia in 22 Portugal.
+Bourbon M, Alves AC, Medeiros AM et al. (2008).
+Familial hypercholesterolaemia in Portugal.
 Atherosclerosis, 196, 633-42.